 • BA (Hons) Economics and Politics

 Also available as an elective module and to short-term credit students

 Method of assessment

-- have gained a sound knowledge and understanding of the principal aspects of foreign policy as a mechanism of the international structure and foreign policy analysis as a subject area integrated into International Relations.
+1 Show knowledge and critical understanding of the principal aspects of foreign policy practice and of Foreign Policy Analysis as a subject area integrated into International Relations.

-- be familiar with the constituents of the foreign policy system: actors, the system (internal and external) and the complex series of motivational factors that lead to foreign policy implementation.
+2 Show familiarity with the constituents of the foreign policy process: the actors (including leaders and states), systems (internal and external), and complex series of motivational factors that lead to foreign policy decisions and implementation

-- be familiar with the theories of IR that have augmented foreign policy theory and the variations of foreign policy analysis itself.
+4 Show familiarity with the theories of IR that have augmented foreign policy theory and the variations of foreign policy analysis itself